milgra/mmfm/README.md

 [![Packaging status](https://repology.org/badge/tiny-repos/mmfm.svg)](https://repology.org/project/mmfm/versions)

+### Usage on floating window managers (GNOME,KDE) ###

+Move the window by pressing your META key ( WIN key usually ) and drag on the window.
+Resize by dropping on the left or right side of the desktop.

 ## Technical Info ##

 MMFM was written in Headerless C. It is about using the __INCLUDE_LEVEL__ preprocessor macro available in GCC/CLANG to guard the implementation part of a source file so you can place it together with the header definition in a single file and you include this file freely in other source files.
 Read more about this in (https://github.com/milgra/headerlessc);